 Your Contacts/photos/messges/notes Virus is a ransomware infection - the malicious software that enters your computer silently and blocks either access to the computer itself or encrypt your files.

-You can't.
-At this point the .Your Contacts/photos/messges/notes Virus files are encrypted.
-You can only open them once they are decrypted.
+You can't without a decryptor.
+At this point, the .Your Contacts/photos/messges/notes Virus files are encrypted.
+You can only open them once they are decrypted using a specific decryption key for the particular algorithm.

 Yes, sometimes files can be restored.
 We have suggested several file recovery methods that could work if you want to restore .Your Contacts/photos/messges/notes Virus files.

-How do I get rid of Your Contacts/photos/messges/notes Virus ransomware virus?
+How To Get Rid of Your Contacts/photos/messges/notes Virus Virus?

 Cyber-security authorities, responsible for handling ransomware attack reports in different regions all over the world: